There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 It helps guide search engines and users to know about your website without having to crawl or read the content of its pages.
 It contains essential information like when it was created and last updated, which speeds up and simplifies the page indexing process.

 Before that, it makes sense to know more about a sitemap.
-We’ve also explained the steps to create a sitemap for your SEO campaign using a few popular tools.
+Using a few popular tools, we’ve also explained the steps to create a sitemap for your SEO campaign.

 What Is A Sitemap?

 Let’s understand the basic concept of a sitemap before diving into the depths of this informative guide.
-A sitemap is a list of links representing a part of the entire website.
+A sitemap and SEO strategy include a list of links representing a part of the entire website.
 It can also include relevant information related to its content, such as content rating, last update time, run-time, creation date and more.

 There are two types of sitemaps — XML and HTML sitemaps.
-They help web crawlers discover large websites, new websites, rich content and unlinked websites.
+SEO techniques to help search engines find and index content, new websites, rich media content and unlinked websites.

 1. HTML Sitemap In SEO

 The list of formatted links representing your web pages in HTML format or the HyperText Markup Language is an HTML sitemap.
-These links are usually included at the bottom of your website pages to give visitors an overview of your website’s content.
+These links are usually included at the bottom of your website pages, enabling users to discover how to find html sitemap to give visitors an overview of your website’s content.

 HTML has always proved helpful, providing web crawlers links to the pages on your website.
 This helps boost the SEO ranking of a site.
 Today, the popularity of HTML sitemaps has been overtaken by XML sitemaps, but they still play a crucial role in SEO.